 Immigrant Community Law Center (“ICLC”) was founded by African Services Committee in 2012 to provide high-quality, affordable, and trustworthy immigration legal representation.
-ICLC is staffed by a dedicated and culturally competent multilingual team of qualified attorneys and paralegals.
+ICLC is staffed by a dedicated and culturally competent multilingual team of qualified attorneys, Department of Justice Accredited Representatives, and paralegals.
 ICLC serves all immigrants of all backgrounds.

 ICLC’s parent organization, African Services Committee (“ASC”), is a New York City-based non-profit organization that was established in 1981 by Asfaha Hadera who was resettled in the United States two years earlier as a refugee from Ethiopia.
 The United States provided protection and opportunity to Asfaha, but he soon realized that “the streets are not paved with gold” – that the immigrant experience is tough, but the hardships are also worthwhile.